-Shannon Spurlock, MA, CPS serves as the Director of the Rhode Island Prevention Resource Center (RIPRC).
+Shannon Spurlock, MA, CPS serves as a Co-Director of the Rhode Island Prevention Resource Center (RIPRC).
 Shannon has over 25 years of experience in the field of prevention and health education.
 In addition to her leadership role and overseeing the RIPRC team, she is the lead technical assistance provider and prevention content expert at the Center.

 Shannon has provided consultation and training on a national, state and local level in the areas of tobacco control and prevention, coalition development, HIV prevention, comprehensive school-based heath, substance use and abuse prevention, peer recovery supports, and violence prevention.

-As the Center Associate, Priyanka Bhandari, BSc provides support to the day-to-day operations of the RIPRC, including maintaining RIPRC.org’s online presence and assisting with material development.
+As a Center Associate, Hannah Meharg, BS, BA provides support to the day-to-day operations of the RIPRC, including maintaining RIPRC.org’s online presence, developing e-newsletters, and assisting with material development.
 She also supports training and technical assistance activities.

-Priyanka received her bachelor’s degree in Public Health.
-Prior to working with the RIPRC, Priyanka worked at Doctors Without Borders as a communications intern.
+Hannah received her bachelor’s degree in Integrative Physiology and Ethnic Studies.
+Prior to working with the RIPRC, Hannah worked as a direct care counselor at a group home for young adults.

 As Materials Development Specialist, Deborah Dean, MA designs fact sheets, brochures and other informational print and web-based materials for the various audiences served by the RIPRC, including substance abuse and other prevention providers, community members, parents, caregivers, and educators.